BdR76/CSVLint/docs/readme.md

 ### Decode multiple values ###

-Decode multiple values is usefull when a single variable contains a set of multiple values separated by a character, these are typically checkbox values that allow multiple answers.
+Decode multiple values is useful when a single variable contains a set of multiple values separated by a character, these are typically checkbox values that allow multiple answers.

-For example `Hb;K;Nat;Lac` and character `;` will create 5 new columnon, the 4 possible values plus one for any remaining values.
+For example `Hb;K;Nat;Lac` and character `;` will create 5 new columns, the 4 possible values plus one for any remaining values.

 | labchk          | labchk (2) | labchk (3) | labchk (4) | labchk (5) | labchk (6) |